open-webrtc-toolkit/QoSTestFramework/mcu-bench_cpp/readme.md

 **All result data can be visual in QOS server page**

 ## Video transmission adapter module
 Video transmission adapt module help to establish SUT( system under testing) transmission channel and generate corresponding performance input data for Analysis module.
-We provide one Simple sample named QoStestclient which used Linux SDK of owt-client-native to testing performance for Open WebRTC Toolkit owt-server conference mode.
+We provide one Simple sample named QoStestclient which use linux SDK of Open WebRTC Toolkit to testing performance for Open WebRTC Toolkit owt-server conference mode.
 #### Sample with Open WebRTC Tookit server and Client
 1. Start Open WebRTC Tookit  Conference Server